 The learning programs offered by the College are designed to cater for the diverse needs, abilities and aptitude of our students.
-At Emmaus College the curriculum framework is the Victorian Curriculum, which has been developed from the Australian Curriculum within the curriculum framework first developed for the Victorian Essential Learning Standards (VELS).
+At Emmaus College the curriculum framework is the Victorian Curriculum, which has been developed from the Victorian Curriculum within the curriculum framework developed for the Australian Curriculum.

 Implementation of the Victorian Curriculum (i.e. where it is planned, taught, assessed and reported upon) commenced from 2017 and will be fully implemented by the end of 2018.

 The programs offered at Years 7 – 10 have been designed to prepare students for the diverse senior pathways offered in Victoria: the Victorian Certificate of Education (VCE) , VET in Schools Program, and the VCAL (Victorian Certificate of Applied Learning).
 These programs are to maximise future pathways.

 At every Year level a wide range of subjects are available to students.
 The range of subjects covers the learning areas of English, Mathematics, Science, Health and Physical Education, Technology, Languages, Humanities, the Arts and Religious Education.
 The program provided ensures a sound general education.

 At Years 7 – 8 there is a core curriculum.
 This provides for a solid basis on which students can build their personal programs.

 At Year 9 there is a special program delivered on the Burwood Campus.

 During Years 9 – 10 subjects are divided into core subjects and elective subjects.
 Core subjects ensure that careful attention is paid to the development of written, oral and mathematical skills.
 These skills hold a central place in the curriculum.

 Elective subjects provide students opportunities to pursue the development of personal interests and skills.